Ayn Rand

 Non-Fiction Works

-Input to "Objectivism: The Philosophy of Ayn Rand"
+Objectivism: The Philosophy of Ayn Rand

-While Rand wrote extensively, she never produced a single, comprehensive textbook of her entire system.
+While Rand wrote extensively, she never produced a comprehensive textbook of her entire system.
 That task fell to her hand-picked intellectual heir, Leonard Peikoff.